 The damage done was this side scrape (looks worse than it is):

-and a failed power steering pump (from running dry) -- it had lost the PAS fluid when its pressure sensor (aiding the ESP/ASR system) blew apart:
+and a failed power steering pump (from running dry) -- it had lost the fluid when its pressure sensor (aiding the ESP/ASR system) blew apart:

-What could have caused this to happen?
+In your opinion, what could have caused this to happen?
 Trapped air when low on fluid?
 Soaring temperatures of heatwaves in summer of '16?